 Ice Skating at the Convention Center for NOLA ChristmasFest — Open from 2 p.m. to 8 p.m. on Christmas Day, this indoor ice skating rink is fully decked out for the holidays.
 While you’re there, check out the other fun activities, including children’s crafts, a carousel, and a life-sized maze.

 Stroll Through the French Quarter — Christmas Day is a fabulous time to take a stroll through New Orleans’ historic French Quarter.
-Since there’s little commercial activity, you really have time to take in the architecture, holiday decorations and historic vibe.
-Walk through Jackson Square, past St. Louis Cathedral for the full experience.
+Since there’s little commercial activity, you really have time to take in the architecture, and marvelous holiday decorations.
+Walk through Jackson Square, past St. Louis Cathedral for the best sights.

-Reveillon Dinners are a special New Orleans Creole Tradition and a great way to try local holiday cuisine.
+Reveillon Dinners are a special New Orleans Creole Tradition and a great way to indulge in local holiday cuisine.
 Several New Orleans restaurants serve these special dinners throughout the month of December, while others offer an exclusive menu just for Christmas Day.

 M Bistro — Tucked inside The Ritz-Carlton, M Bistro is elegant but approachable.
 Throughout the month, the restaurant will feature a four-course Reveillon menu that includes a strawberry Bûche de Noël for dessert.
 On Christmas Day, there’s a seafood buffet and a dessert buffet for those who simply can’t commit to a single dish.

-The Lights at the Roosevelt Hotel — Every December, the Roosevelt Hotel lights up its lobby in festive holiday style.
+The Lights at the Roosevelt Hotel — Every December, the Roosevelt Hotel lights up its lobby in holiday wonder.
 In recent years, it has become a local tradition to visit the hotel and snap a photo with your loved ones under the lighted archways.
-While you’re there, stop into the Sazerac Bar for a holiday cocktail.
+While you’re there, step into the Sazerac bar for a holiday cocktail.

-St. Charles Avenue Lights — Hop on the Streetcar and ride down St. Charles Avenue for a view of the holiday lights and decorations that locals have put out for all to see.
+St. Charles Avenue Lights — Hop on the Streetcar and ride down St. Charles Avenue for a view of the holiday lights and decorations that locals have on display for all to see.
 If you’re feeling adventurous, take a stroll through the Garden District.

 The Victory Belles’ “A Vintage Christmas” — Join the National World War II Museum’s Victory Belles in celebrating the holidays with their special Christmas show.
 They’ll sing favorites like “I’ll Be Home for Christmas,” “Have Yourself a Merry Little Christmas,” and “Rudolph the Red-Nosed Reindeer.”
-Nods to Burl Ives promise that old-time nostalgia in this brand-new production for 2016.
 Buy tickets in advance to reserve your spot.